gkreder/MSPeeps/README.md

 The current version of the tool has the following limitations:

-1. **No Formula Matching**: Formula matching for fragments is not yet implemented.
-This feature is planned for future releases.

-2. **Limited Error Recovery**: While the tool logs errors and continues processing other rows, it may not recover gracefully from all potential error conditions.
+1. **Limited Error Recovery**: While the tool logs errors and continues processing other rows, it may not recover gracefully from all potential error conditions.

-3. **Basic Metadata Extraction**: Only a subset of available metadata is extracted from mzML files.
+2. **Basic Metadata Extraction**: Only a subset of available metadata is extracted from mzML files.

-4. **Single File Processing**: Each input row creates a separate MSP file; there's no option to combine multiple spectra into a single MSP file.
+3. **Single File Processing**: Each input row creates a separate MSP file; there's no option to combine multiple spectra into a single MSP file.

-5. **Limited Mass Accuracy Options**: No support for ppm-based tolerances, only absolute mass tolerances (Da).
+4. **Limited Mass Accuracy Options**: No support for ppm-based tolerances, only absolute mass tolerances (Da).

 ## Example